shakebugs/shake-docs/docs/ios/crash-reports/symbolicate.md

 1. Click the **Mapping files** button
 1. Drag and drop your zipped symbolication files there

 ## Upload dSYMS using RunPhase script

 Shake ships with the `upload-symbols.sh` script which uploads dSYMS to Shake servers.

-Visit *Xcode → Scheme → EditScheme*.
-Expand the *Build Action* options → *Post Actions*.
-Select the **+** icon → add a new *Run Script Phase* to build post actions.

-This ensures that the latest dSYMS are uploaded after every build process.
+To ensure that the latest dSYMS are automatically uploaded after every build process, add a new Run Script Phase:
+*Xcode → Scheme → EditScheme* → expand the *Build Action* options → *Post Actions → +*

-Make sure to replace the placeholder values with the actual values you have in [your workspace settings](https://app.shakebugs.com/settings/workspace#general):
+Paste this script but make sure to replace the placeholder values with the actual values you have in [your workspace settings](https://app.shakebugs.com/settings/workspace#general):

 ```script